Where Did Our Backyard Go?

 There's nothing new here.
 Murderous repression of popular movements and the overthrow of disobedient governments has been Washington policy ever since Simon Bolivar rued two centuries ago that Latin America was destined to be plagued by the U.S. with misery in the name of liberty.

-has sponsored successful coups overthrowing the democratic governments of Honduras and Paraguay.
+After initially promising a new and softer approach, Obama has been even more aggressive than Bush in inflicting “death squad” democracy on the region to reduce the local population of leftists, with Hugo Chavez at the top of the list.
+Over the last four years, the Dem administration has sponsored successful coups overthrowing the democratic governments of Honduras and Paraguay.
 It arranged to bar the most popular political movement in Haiti from taking part in elections, while reconstituting the bloodthirsty Ton Ton Macoutes.
 It was not so lucky in Ecuador where the 2010 police-led coup it orchestrated was put down by loyal troops.
 And, of course, its efforts to topple the Venezuelan government have gone nowhere.
 Another loser has been Obama’s efforts to persuade regional giant Brazil to go along with his schemes to isolate and weaken Venezuela.
 Instead, Brazil has proclaimed solidarity with Venezuela.

 No doubt, these nasties will continue.
 Washington may even manage to pick off another small nation or two.
 But nothing can hold back the continent's tidal wave of redemption.
 The left governments of Latin America have been reducing poverty, increasing democracy, and asserting their independence.
 That has made them popular and durable.
 They are not about to give up their determination to live freely in their own lands rather than in the fat gringo's backyard.